-Emergency contraception, also referred to as postcoital contraception or the morning after pill, can prevent pregnancy after unprotected intercourse.
+Emergency contraception, also referred to as Plan B or postcoital contraception or the morning after pill, can prevent pregnancy after unprotected intercourse.
 Emergency Contraceptive Pills (ECP) are taken within 120 hours of unprotected intercourse.
 The popular term "morning after pill" is actually misleading, as ECPs have a five-day window of effectiveness.
-The two pills, known as Plan B, are taken together and are most effective for prevening pregnancy when taken as soon as possible after an incidence of unprotected intercourse or within 72 hours.
+The pill, known as Plan B , is most effective for preventing pregnancy when taken as soon as possible after an incidence of unprotected intercourse or within 72 hours.

 It is important to keep in mind that ECPs are less effective than the most popular precoital methods of contraception, and in general practice, women should only turn to ECPs as an emergency back-up to their usual method of birth control.
 ECP is not recommended for routine or frequent use as a method of contraception because there is no evidence of safety for this amount of hormone taken repeatedly.

 It is also important to note that ECP is not a form of abortion; nor is it the same as RU-486, also known as the "abortion pill."
 ECP prevents either fertilization or the implantation of a fertilized egg in the uterine lining.
 Emergency contraception prevents pregnancy and helps prevent the need for abortion; it itself is not a form of abortion.